KrzysztofBudkiewicz/Portfolio/README.md

 I graduated from full-time studies at the Poznań University of Technology with a master's degree in mechanics.
 I was responsible for the quality of technical documentation based on compliance with international and internal standards for the automotive industry.

-Recently, I started to be interested in software testing.
+Recently, I started to be interested in testing and working with SQL databases.
 I would like to deepen this knowledge and develop my technical skills.
-I am intensively learning techniques and tools for testing.
-I participate in online courses, webinars, read blogs, deepen my knowledge in private groups on social networks and test web applications dedicated to educational purposes.
+I am intensively learning new techniques and tools.
+I participate in online courses, webinars, deepen my knowledge in private groups on social networks and work with applications and databases dedicated to educational purposes.

 I would love to take my first steps in IT industry and gain commercial experience.
 In future I'm oriented for further development as Automation Tester or Data Engineer.